Kaiser roll: Variations

 A handmade Kaiser roll is known as a Wiener Kaisersemmel (Handsemmel) according to the Codex Alimentarius Austriacus standards collection.

 There are multiple variants of the common roll, differing in size, type of flour used, and toppings.
 While traditionally plain, Kaiser-style rolls are today found topped with poppy seeds, sesame seeds, pumpkin seeds, flax, or sunflower seeds.
 The Kaiser roll is a main part of a typical Austrian breakfast, usually served with butter and jam.
-It is often used as a bun for such popular sandwiches as hamburgers in America, and with a slice of Leberkäse in Germany and Austria, though sliced Extrawurst and pickled gherkins (Wurstsemmel), or a type of Wiener schnitzel (Schnitzelsemmel) are also used.
+It is often used as a bun for such popular sandwiches as hamburgers in America, and with a slice of Leberkäse in Germany and in Austria, though sliced Extrawurst and pickled gherkins (Wurstsemmel), or a type of Wiener schnitzel (Schnitzelsemmel) are also used.
 A variation called a kümmelweck (alternatively spelled "kimmelweck" or "kummelweck") is topped with kosher salt and caraway, and in the United States is an essential component of a Buffalo-area specialty, the beef on weck sandwich.
 "Weck" is short for "Weckerl", the diminutative of "Wecken", a loaf of bread, "Kümmel" is caraway.

-In much of eastern New York State — New York City, Long Island, the Hudson Valley, and the Adirondacks — and throughout New Jersey, Pennsylvania, Maryland, Delaware, and Connecticut, Kaiser rolls are known as "hard rolls", or "rolls", and are staples of delicatessen and convenience stores.
+In much of eastern New York State—New York City, Long Island, the Hudson and Mohawk Valleys, and the Adirondacks—and throughout New Jersey, Pennsylvania, Maryland, Delaware, and Connecticut, Kaiser rolls are known as "hard rolls", or "rolls", and are staples of delicatessen and convenience stores.
 Hard rolls are the bread traditionally used to make the Bacon, egg and cheese sandwich in New York.

 The Wisconsin variety of "hard roll", which was formed over the decades by the bakeries of Sheboygan to be paired with the local specialty of bratwurst (either in a long single bun or circular "double brat" roll), features a fluffy consistency on the inside with a crust on the crown of the bun, though most of the steps and some ingredients in the creation of Sheboygan hard rolls are proprietary, and can vary by each bakery's own recipe.